 The PSA has become controversial as a screening tool, with critics charging it has led to the overdiagnosis and treatment of cancers that would have never affected the patient's life.

-"Right now, 94% of men with a diagnosis of prostate cancerprostate cancer undergo active treatment, regardless of age," Carter says.
+"Right now, 94% of men with a diagnosis ofundergo active treatment, regardless of age," Carter says.
 "We are overdiagnosing and overtreating this disease, and part of my interest is to try and make an impact on that."

 In the past, PSA levels of less than 4.0 ng/mL (nanograms of protein per milliliter of blood) have been considered normal, with any PSA number above that seen as suspicious.

-But it is now known that men with PSA levels under 4.0 can have prostate cancercancer; and it is increasingly clear that a single PSA reading usually doesn't tell the whole story, Carter says.
+But it is now known that men with PSA levels under 4.0 can have prostate; and it is increasingly clear that a single PSA reading usually doesn't tell the whole story, Carter says.

 "There is no single PSA level that can be used to determine if someone needs a biopsy," he says.